tekknolagi/tekknolagi.github.com/_posts/2026-06-19-lsra-datalog.md

 Since we complicated our input data a bit (variables are no longer def-ed in blocks but instead def-ed in their own instruction indices), we had to expand out liveness.
-Now we do a lot more:
+Now we do a lot more in Datalog:

 * compute block boundaries
 * compute what instructions are in what block